Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Each person puts these six needs in their own unique order of importance, but the top four needs in this list above are really what shapes our personality, while the last two (growth and contribution) shape our spiritual needs.
 The problem is, if you have significance or certainty as one of the top two needs of your personality, your life is guaranteed to have problems.

-If significance is one of your top two needs, you always have to be competing with someone else.
-More than likely, you have to lie to yourself about your real abilities or surround yourself with people that are less skilled.
+If significance is one of your top two needs, you always have to be competing with someone else – sometimes you might even be competing with yourself.
+More than likely, you have to lie to yourself about your real abilities or surround yourself with people that you view as less skilled or accomplished than yourself.

 All dysfunctional behaviors arise from the inability to consistently meet these six needs.
-But, if you are able to reach them, in a healthy order — meaning significance and certainty are not at the top — you will have fulfillment.
+But, if you are able to reach them in a healthy order – meaning significance and certainty are not at the top – you will have fulfillment.
+When you understand which human needs drive you, you can break down the limiting beliefs and behaviors holding you back and move forward with your life.

 Understanding these needs, and which ones you are trying to meet in any given moment, can help you create new patterns that lead to lasting fulfillment and put a stop to self-sabotage.